Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Numerical Experiments

 We first fix the exploratory parameter at $r_{\mathrm{train}} = 0.5$ and examine the behavior of the terminal P\&L as the discretization level \(k\) increases.
 The corresponding statistics are reported in Table \ref{tab:offpolicy_pnl_quantiles_k}.

 \begin{small}

 \end{small}

 The first striking feature of Table \ref{tab:offpolicy_pnl_quantiles_k} is the strong and systematic monotone reduction in the variance of the terminal P\&L as \(k\) increases.
 The monotone decrease is the most important quantitative signal in the table.
 It shows that the off-policy training procedure becomes substantially more stable as the random skeleton is refined.
-In particular, the drop from \(1.233461\) at \(k=5\) to \(0.280457\) at \(k=6\) is especially significant and indicates that the method enters a much more accurate numerical regime once the discretization is sufficiently fine.
+In particular, the monotone drop from \(6.220595\) at \(k=4\) to \(0.537016\) at \(k=6\) is especially significant and indicates that the method enters a much more accurate numerical regime once the discretization is sufficiently fine.

 The lower-tail diagnostics exhibit the same behavior.
 The empirical \(5\%\) and \(1\%\) quantiles improve sharply with \(k\).
 Refining the discretization not only reduces the global dispersion of the P\&L, but also makes the extreme downside scenarios considerably less severe.
 This is financially important, since the quantiles capture the large-loss events of the hedging strategy.
-In particular, the improvement from \(k=3\) to \(k=6\) is substantial, with the \(1\%\) quantile moving from approximately \(-6.61\) to approximately \(-1.26\).
-The mean P\&L remains negative throughout the table, but its magnitude is moderate compared with the pronounced improvements in variance and tail behavior.
-Thus, although the strategy is not perfectly centered around zero, the main effect of refining the skeleton is a strong stabilization of the P\&L distribution.
+In particular, the improvement from \(k=3\) to \(k=6\) is substantial, with the \(1\%\) quantile moving from approximately \(-5.78\) to approximately \(-1.62\).
+The mean P\&L remains very close to zero throughout the table confirming that we are in a complete market setting with $\rho=1$.
 In the present rough-volatility setting, variance reduction and left-tail improvement are the dominant consequences of refinement.

 Figure \ref{sweeping} investigates the empirical variance of the $\text{P\&L}_k$ as the discretization level $\epsilon_k\downarrow 0$.
 The approximately linear decrease of $\log(\mathrm{Var}(\mathrm{P\&L}))$ indicates an exponential decay of the hedging error,